 Rodion Shchedrin, great composer

-Rodion Shchedrin is a Russian composer and pianist, winner of the Lenin State Prize (1984), USSR State Prize (1972) and the State Prize of the Russian Federation (1992), a member of the Interregional Deputy Group (1989–1991).
+Rodion Shchedrin is a Russian composer and pianist.
+By the way, he is the winner of the Lenin State Prize (1984), USSR State Prize (1972) and the State Prize of the Russian Federation (1992).
+Also he is a member of the Interregional Deputy Group (1989–1991).

-Rodion was born on December 16, 1932 in Moscow into a family of composer and music theory teacher Konstantin Shchedrin and economist, music lover Konkordiya Shchedrina (nee Ivanova).
-Rodion’s first music teacher was his father.
+The boy was born on December 16, 1932 in Moscow into a family of composer and music theory teacher Konstantin Shchedrin and economist, music lover Konkordiya Shchedrina (nee Ivanova).
+His first music teacher was the father.

 In 1955 Shchedrin graduated from the Moscow Conservatory.
-His first major works were written in his early twenties.
+You know, his first major works were written in his early twenties.